-The University of Chicago Legal Forum is now accepting abstracts and drafts for our 2012 Symposium.
-Authors selected for publication within the volume must present their article at the University of Chicago Legal Forum Symposium held in late October at the law school.
+The University of Chicago Legal Forum is now accepting abstracts and drafts for our 2014 Symposium/2015 Volume.
+Authors selected for publication within the volume must present their article at the University of Chicago Legal Forum Symposium held on November 7, 2014, at the law school.
 Authors may submit abstracts or article drafts related to the symposium topic to email@example.com.
-The submission deadline is August 1, 2012.

 The Topic Access Program is the only way in which a student not offered membership in Legal Forum through the 1L writing competition can become a member of and be published in Legal Forum.
 Successful applicants to the Topic Access Program will have all the privileges and responsibilities of other Legal Forum staff members, including the opportunity to become editors on the journal’s managing board if accepted during 2L year, and the responsibility to complete cite checks in the winter and spring quarters.

 Instructions for creating an acceptable Topic Analysis, Prospectus, and Comment, including Maroonbooking materials, will be provided to each applicant upon request.
 Each applicant to the Topic Access Program will be assigned an editor to help the applicant through the Program, offering substantive and technical advice to the applicant at each step in the process.